juliaigz/Android_Timber/README.md

 5. Tag Management
 Android_Timber simplifies tag management by automatically generating tags based on the calling class, method, and line number.
 This eliminates the need for manual tag creation, reducing the chances of errors and inconsistencies in your logging.

-You can Check the java code here:
+You can Check the java code here using TImber:

 ```bash
 public class MainActivity extends AppCompatActivity {